facebook/infer/_docs/03-infer-bug-types.md

 In Objective-C, null dereferences are less common than in Java, but they still happen and their cause can be hidden.
-In general, passing a message to nil does not cause a crash and returns `nil`, but dereferencing a pointer directly does cause a crash as well as calling a `nil` block.
+In general, passing a message to nil does not cause a crash and returns `nil`, but dereferencing a pointer directly does cause a crash as well as calling a `nil` block.C

 ```objc
 -(void) foo:(void (^)())callback {